 The Giant statue of the Yogendra Malla

-One of the things that you will see when you walk along the Patan main street is this huge pillar with a statue of a king.
+One of the key Patan Durbar Square attractions is this huge pillar with a statue of a king.
 This is outside the destroyed Jagan Narayan temple.
 The statue is that of King Yogendra Malla and is said to face the Taleju temple.
 The statue was said to be partially damaged but has now been restored to its current form.
 It is quite impressive to look at, especially if you have had a clear day like me. 🙂

 The Newari Houses in Patan Durbar Square

 The Newari houses were a pleasant discovery and made this whole square more realistic.
 These homes are now either converted to Thangka art schools or shops while some of them are still homes.
 The artistic details of the windows and doors had me spell-bound and this wasn’t just the case with me.
-The entire ScoutMyTrip gang had a bug attack – the Shutterbug attack!
+Anyone who visits here gets a bug attack – the Shutterbug attack!

 Seemed to me as if each home was trying to outdo the other with its artistic details.
 Or possibly, it showcased the status of the homeowner.
 Whatever being the case, they sure left a legacy behind for us to enjoy.

-- Try a road trip from India like we did with ScoutMyTrip.
+- Try a road trip from India as I managed from India

 - If that is not possible, fly into Kathmandu from anywhere in the world.